 The following discussion provides a brief overview of an action in the Small Claims Court.

 The only remedies the Small Claims Court can provide are an award for damages or an award for money owed.
-The court can also order the return of personal property (the property must be valued at $25,000 or less).
-Any other remedies must be pursued in the Superior Court.
+The court can also order the return of personal property (the property must be valued at $35,000 or less).
+Any other remedies must be pursued in the Superior Court.1

 Once it is determined that a matter can proceed in the Small Claims Court, the plaintiff commences the action with a Plaintiff’s Claim (Form 7A).
 On this form, the plaintiff must list the parties to the action, the relevant facts of the matter, and the remedy sought.
 Essentially, this is where the plaintiff tells its story.
 If the claim relies on particular documents, they should be included in the Plaintiff’s Claim as well.

 Once completed, the plaintiff must have the Plaintiff’s Claim filed and issued at the court office located in, or closest to, the location where the events that gave rise to the action took place.
 Filing simply means to hand a copy of the claim to the court clerk along with payment of the prescribed fee.
 The clerk will stamp and sign a copy of the claim and assign it a court file number before returning it to the plaintiff.
 At this point, the court has issued the claim.
 Typically, the plaintiff must have the Plaintiff’s Claim issued by the court within two years from when the plaintiff discovered, or ought to have discovered, the claim.
 Determining when a party’s limitation period to commence an action expires is fact specific and you should seek legal advice from a qualified legal representative to ascertain when your limitation period may expire and to ensure any action is commenced before your claim may be statute-barred.

 Once the Plaintiff’s Claim has been filed and issued, the plaintiff’s next step is to serve the defendant(s) listed in the claim with the document that was issued.
 Serving a document means to provide the document to a party in order to formally bring it to their attention.
 Since service is governed by a number of rules, the plaintiff will often use a third party process server to complete this step.
 Typically, the Plaintiff’s Claim can be served by physically leaving a copy of the issued claim with the defendant.
 Service must be completed within six months of the claim being issued.